 - At the end of the interview make it easy for the journalist to get back in touch with you, so they can fact check.
 It also helps to establish a positive relationship that may be to your advantage in future.

 Proactively managing bad news

-When we know 'bad news' is coming up, it can be best to:
+When we know news with potentially negative connotations is coming up, it can be best to:

 - Announce it ourselves in a way we control.

 - Develop a strategy for what we will say once the news becomes public.